5/4/20 Revised 10/1/23 and 5/26/2024

 In the end I self published.
 Five years of writing and revising were at least worth that.
 It wasn’t read by more than a dozen people. (although a colleague told me one of the chapters was used at Columbia’s Psychoanalytic Institute) But it was reviewed nowhere.
 So now, putting the whole thing in perspective I finally get it.
 I have to give the devil his due, be humble, don’t be difficult, get tuned into the real world, whether I like it or not.
 There may be a fantastic editor working for a publisher somewhere who I could excitedly work with, but the odds of that are not great.
 So, go along with the rules.
 Do what I have to do.
 Learn to shut up. (even though that would be impossible)

 What keeps me writing like a mad man at 80?
 There were others besides Anna Freud and Pauline Kael who thought my writing was special.
 There were many other notables.
 But what gives me encouragement is the story of William Kennedy.
 In Albany, New York he toiled in obscurity for decades .
-Then he met Saul Bellow who read one of his novels.
+Then he took a course with Saul Bellow who read one of his novels.
 Bellow went ape shit, let everyone know about his discovery.
 After being turned down by 14 publishers, suddenly all doors were open, rave reviews of Ironweed, fame, long interviews in the NY Times, the Pulitzer Prize and the National Book Critics Circle Award.
 In his interview Kennedy compared himself to Camus, Hemingway, Fitzgerald and Faulkner.
 A genius had been discovered, a new measure of a man, including in his own self image.

 Of course I am 80 not 50 so there is a difference.
 Also there is another side to that story.
 Apparently Kennedy’s 15 minutes of fame quickly faded.
 Subsequently, he wrote novel after novel which I certainly, like most people, haven’t read.
 It was not very good.
 Or it was.
 Never having read a word by Kennedy I have no idea if he is a great or even good writer.
 So the point of the story is not just that fame is fleeting, but genius is according to the beholder.
 Nobel Prize winning Bellow dictated the opinion of dozens of subservient critics, Pulitzer Prize winning committees, and most other official proclaimers of taste and opinion.
 Group think is as powerful at the top as it is at the bottom.